 An introduction to Psychology through the scientific study of human and animal behavior.
 Students receive an overview of the many and diverse fields of psychological study.

-PSYC 2101 - Professions in Clinical Psychology (1)
+PSYC 2101 - Professions in Psychology (1)

 An introduction to careers in psychology.
 Course will cover career opportunities, undergraduate and graduate career tracks, licensure options, and differences in professional rank at the Masters and Doctoral levels.
-Required for those choosing the clinical track.
-This course should be taken before PSYC 2323 or concurrently with PSYC 2323.
+Required for psychology majors.